-The notice by Mifflinburg to make a connection to the sewer system, referred to in this section, shall consist of a copy of this Chapter, including any amendments and/or supplements at the time in effect, or a summary of each Section hereof, and a written or printed document requiring the connection in accordance with the provisions of this Chapter and specifying that such connection shall be made within the time specified from the date such notice is given.
+The notice by Mifflinburg to make a connection to the sewer system, referred to in this section, shall consist of a copy of this Part, including any amendments and/or supplements at the time in effect, or a summary of each section hereof, and a written or printed document requiring the connection in accordance with the provisions of this Part and specifying that such connection shall be made within the time specified from the date such notice is given.
 Such notice may be given at any time after a sewer main is in place which can receive and distribute sewage waste from the particular improved property.
 Such notice shall be served upon the owner either by personal service or by registered mail or by such other method as at the time may be provided by law.

 [Ord.
 2006-6, 9/19/2006]

 No person, partnership, firm or corporation shall install or cause to be installed any individual or community sewage disposal system(s) within the boundaries of the Borough of Mifflinburg or connect any individual or community sewage disposal system(s) to the Mifflinburg sewer system without first obtaining, in writing, permission from Mifflinburg.
-Such permission shall not be granted to said applicant until it has been clearly shown that the proposed individual or community sewage disposal system is in compliance with the provisions of Act 537, the Pennsylvania Sewage Facilities Act, as amended and supplemented, and all other State, Federal, and Mifflinburg ordinances and regulations as applicable.
+Such permission shall not be granted to said applicant until it has been clearly shown that the proposed individual or community sewage disposal system is in compliance with the provisions of Act 537, the Pennsylvania Sewage Facilities Act, as amended and supplemented, and all other state, federal, and Mifflinburg ordinances and regulations as applicable.

 Any building, property, or use requesting an individual sewage system within or partially within the boundaries of Mifflinburg Borough shall only be permitted by specific action of the Mifflinburg Borough Council.

-Any building, property, or use that requires the disposal of domestic, commercial, industrial, or institutional waste and is wholly or partially located within the geographic boundary of Mifflinburg Borough shall be required to connect to the Mifflinburg sewer system in accord with all applicable State, Federal and local regulations and requirements.
+Any building, property, or use that requires the disposal of domestic, commercial, industrial, or institutional waste and is wholly or partially located within the geographic boundary of Mifflinburg Borough shall be required to connect to the Mifflinburg sewer system in accord with all applicable state, federal and local regulations and requirements.

 Holding tanks shall not be permitted.